 The importance of the PSAT (formally known as the PSAT/NMSQT or Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test) is twofold.
 First, the PSAT serves as valuable practice for the SAT.
-While shorter in duration than the SAT (130 minutes rather than 250 minutes), the PSAT contains the same question types as the SAT and seeks to measure the same verbal and math skills.
+While just a bit shorter in duration than the SAT (165 minutes rather than 180 minutes), the PSAT contains the same question types as the SAT and seeks to measure the same verbal and math skills.
 Students who sit for the PSAT have a pretty good idea of what type of score he or she can expect from the all-important SAT, taken as early as January of the junior year.

 In addition to its function as a “warm-up” exam, the PSAT also provides students with a chance to compete in the National Merit Scholarship program.
 Of the more than 1 million high school juniors who take the PSAT annually, around 50,000 students score in the 99th percentile and are chosen to enter the competition for National Merit Scholarships.
-Roughly half of these high-scorers (approx. 25,000 students) receive letters of commendation and nearly a third (approx. 8,500) go on to receive annual scholarships ranging from $250 to $5000!
+Roughly half of these high-scorers (approx. 25,000 students) receive letters of commendation and nearly a third (approx. 8,500) go on to receive a 1-time tuition scholarship of $2500!
 Whether finalist or semifinalist, every student chosen for the competition will attract the attention of top colleges and special academic programs.

 What is the PSAT Selection Index (S.I.)?